ivanStraltsou/js-home/README.md

 test homework

-Requirements: use jquery, backbone, bootstrap.css, requires(optional), your own plugins(feel free to add, but not abuse).
+Requirements: use jquery, backbone, bootstrap.css, requireJS(optional), your own plugins(feel free to add, but not abuse).

 Implement a boilerplate to create/edit and preview the list of users.
-You can search and navigate through the pages.
+Create search and pagination functionality.
 You can use REST api(http://js-home.herokuapp.com/api/user) with randomly generated users, it also supports persistence (perform POST, PUT requests to update the list).
-DELETE is not supported, you can use reset to reset the list.
+DELETE is not supported, you can use reset the full list.

 ```
 UserModel: {